 Breaking Ground on the Rodney Square Works Project

 Wilmington Mayor Mike Purzycki, Council President Hanifa Shabazz, Delaware Governor John Carney, Rodney Square Conservancy Chair Samira (Sam) Aird and State Representative Stephanie T. Bolden broke ground September 9, 2019 for an approximately $7 million renovation of Wilmington’s main public square—Rodney Square—which was originally constructed in 1921.
-The City’s largest public square is suffering from deterioration because of deferred maintenance and needs a major aesthetic and infrastructure overhaul.
-This first phase of the park renovation project is expected to be completed early next year.
+The City’s largest public square is undergoing a major aesthetic and infrastructure overhaul.

 “It’s time to restore this grand public square to not only its original glory, but to go beyond that vision to one that will improve the square and allow its upkeep to be more manageable while making the square itself more beautiful, attractive and useful.”

 “This is an exciting opportunity to restore the Square to its historic role as a centerpiece of downtown Wilmington; as first constructed in the 1920s.”